bini1995/invoice-uploader-ai/README.md

 - Low-code automation builder (`/api/automations`) for if‑then API workflows
 - Blockchain-backed invoice validation with PDF hashing for tamper-proof records

+## Dashboard Strategy
+See [docs/dashboard-goals.md](docs/dashboard-goals.md) for the strategic goals guiding the AI Dashboard.

 ## Setup Instructions

 ### Backend